Ratatouille with Dehydrated Vegetables:

 He also loves this ratatouille with grated cheddar cheese on top!
 Typical cheesy-guy thing...

-ALSO: If you're adding orzo, keep an eye on the pan.
-Even though my saucepan is nonstick, make sure to turn the heat down low and stir/scrape the bottom while turning over the ingredients with a soft silicone scraper.
-Make sure your pan doesn't run overly dry (add a dash of water if that happens).
+NOTE: If you're adding orzo, keep an eye on the pan.
+Even though my saucepan is nonstick, make sure to turn the heat down low and stir/scrape the bottom while turning over the ingredients with a soft silicone spatula.

 Ratatouille with Orzo... yummy!